-A Lunar iDEXA is located in the Body Composition/Bone Density Facility on Joseph 5, Saint Marys CRTU.
-The Lunar Prodigy DEXA, a Lunar iDEXA and the Xtreme CT are located in the Charlton CRTU.
+A Lunar iDEXA is located in the Body Composition/Bone Density Facility on Joseph 5, Saint Marys CRTU and the Charlton CRTU and the Xtreme CT II are also located in the Charlton CRTU.
 Other CT instruments used are in Mayo Clinic Hospital, Saint Marys Campus, one floor above the Body Composition/Bone Density Facility.

 Facility hours are Monday-Friday from 7 a.m. to 4 p.m.
 Studies requiring measurements outside these times require investigative teams to work directly with facility staff to determine coverage of involved measurements.